Integrated health services, that work for people

 |

-From this work, the Sussex integrated care system had a shared view of how the discharge process can be improved by sharing data more effectively.
-It saved the information systems team valuable time, enabling them to work towards implementing solutions rapidly.
+This work gave the Sussex integrated care system a shared vision for improving discharge through more effective data sharing.
+It saved the information systems team valuable time, allowing them to implement solutions more quickly.

-At the end of the project, we produced a service blueprint, data flows, and data documentation.
-These tools were used by the ICS team to develop a roadmap to implement an integrated data sharing environment for care processes between hospital and community services.
+The service blueprints, data flows, and documentation we produced enabled the ICS team to develop a roadmap for implementing an integrated data-sharing environment between hospital and community services.

-- Better management of resources; staff spent less time chasing information
+– Better resource management, with staff spending less time chasing information

-- More timely & regular engagement with patients, improving customer satisfaction
+– More timely and meaningful engagement with patients, improving their care experience

 Related content